 Adobe is focused on providing the world with the tools, resources, and solutions that empower and enable creative endeavors.

 Generative AI is a new technology with a lot of promise, but one that has also caused a lot of uncertainty and concern around the impact it may have on the creative industry.
 Our view is that AI is a tool for, not a replacement of, human creativity.
 We believe that generative AI can be developed responsibly, starting with respect for creators’ rights.
-Our approach to our commercially safe, generative AI family of models, Adobe Firefly is driven by our roots in the creative community and our respect for creators.
+Our approach to our commercially safe, family of Adobe Firefly generative AI models, is driven by our roots in the creative community and our respect for creators.

 We believe Adobe Firefly is the most creator-friendly generative AI solution in the industry.
 This page lays out our approach on how we develop the generative AI models behind Adobe Firefly.
 Our aim is to be clear about what we do and do not do, to differentiate our approach from much of the broader industry, and to provide an example that can hopefully guide the industry to a more responsible place.